Not long ago, we got an inquiry from Bob and Betty, a couple of readers from South Carolina.

 They were dealing with a frustrating problem: they used to have plenty of hummingbirds in the yard and at their feeders, but now their feeders were all but abandoned.

 They still saw hummingbirds here and there, but they were no longer visiting the feeders.

 Bob and Betty, both avid bird lovers, were pretty frustrated.
 What used to be a fun hobby of watching hummingbirds at their feeders had become an exercise in futility!

 Dear Wild Bird Scoop: Our Hummingbirds Don’t Like Our Food-What Can We Do?

 We have been feeding the hummers all spring and summer with homemade nectar, 4:1.
 We ran out of sugar and were not able to get any for about a week.

-We washed two of the feeders again with a little white vinegar and rinsed them several times, made a new batch of nectar and tried it with these two feeders, but they still don’t want it.
-We used to have bunches of the hummers around.
+We washed two of the feeders again with a little white vinegar and rinsed them several times, made a new batch of nectar, and tried it with these two feeders, but they still don’t want it.
+We used to have bunches of hummers around.

 Any ideas, we miss their little antics and our cats miss sitting at the door and watching them fly around.